hanabi/hanabi.github.io/README.md

 * This is the name given to clues that do not meet *Minimum Clue Value Principle*.
 They get a card played **right now** that already had a clue on it.
 * *Tempo Clues* are only done in the following special circumstances:
-  1. When the cards are "out of order" (meaning that it is impossible for a *Prompt* to get the cards played)
+  1. When the card is "out of order" (meaning that it is impossible for a *Prompt* to get the cards played)
   2. When the card was *Chop Moved* and it is now playable
   3. When the clue giver is "locked"
   4. When the clue giver has been signaled by another player that they have an unsafe discard